Fuselage Construction

 Pressurization

 Many aircraft are pressurized.
 This means that air is pumped into the cabin after takeoff and a difference in pressure between the air inside the cabin and the air outside the cabin is established.
 This differential is regulated and maintained.
-In this manner, enough oxygen is made available for passengers to breathe normally and move around the cabin without special equipment at high altitudes.
+In this manner, adequate cabin pressure is maintained so passengers can breathe normally and move about the cabin without supplemental oxygen at high altitudes.